RobinNagpal/fuel-token-track-docs/04_frontend.md

   }, [isConnected, wallet]);
 ```

-Now to call the `mint_to_address` function in our contract, we have handleMintToAddress function, which serves as the bridge between our user interface and the `mint_to_address` function defined in our Fuel smart contract.
+To call the `mint_to_address` function in our contract, we have the handleMintToAddress function, which serves as the
+bridge between our user interface and the `mint_to_address` function defined in our Fuel smart contract.

-## Functionality breakdown
+## Functionality Breakdown

-1. Contract Check
+1. **Contract Check**

 ```typescript
 if (!contract) {